BigMassive/CONCRETE/site_content/foundation_and_services/the_concrete_stack/single_4d_ontological_data_model_approach.md

 {: .fs-9 .no_toc }

-What data 'means' is crucial
+Being clear about what data 'means' is crucial
 {: .fs-6 .fw-300 }
 ----